-Abstract-The aim of this paper is to find and compare existing solutions of complex event processing platforms (CEP).
-We intend to use CEP platform for prediction of complex time series and integrate a solution for newly proposed method of decision making.
-As there are lots of solutions we will take the following characteristics under consideration - the processing in real time, possibility of processing of high volume data from multiple sources, platform independence, platform allowing integration with user solution.
+The aim of this paper is to find and compare existing solutions of complex event processing platforms (CEP).
+CEP platforms generally serve for processing and/or predicting of high frequency data.
+We intend to use CEP platform for processing of complex time series and integrate a solution for newly proposed method of decision making.
+The decision making process will be described by formal grammar.
+As there are lots of CEP solutions we will take the following characteristics under consideration - the processing in real time, possibility of processing of high volume data from multiple sources, platform independence, platform allowing integration with user solution and open license.
 At first we will talk about existing CEP tools and their specific way of use in praxis.
 Then we will mention the design of method for formalization of business rules used for decision making.
 Afterwards, we focus on two platforms which seem to be the best fit for integration of our solution and we will list the main pros and cons of each approach.
-Final part is devoted to benchmark platforms for CEP.
+Next part is devoted to benchmark platforms for CEP.
+Final part is devoted to experimental measurements of platform with integrated method for decision support.

-Keywords-CEP, high frequency data, decision making, Stream-Base, Esper, benchmarking.
+Keywords: CEP, high frequency data, decision making, StreamBase, Esper, benchmarking.

-I. Introduction
+1. Introduction

 Our work is focused on a design of a method for formalization of business rules used during decision making process.
 This process is used by complex event platform (CEP) for better prediction of data.
 We would like to use the method in order to speed up the decision making process during time series prediction.
 For our solution we would like to use an existing solution of complex event processing platform where it is possible to implement our own module.
 CEP will ensure the prediction of data and we will add the component for decision making.
-As there are plenty of solutions we would like to find a solution which satisfies conditions for integration of our own component.
+As there are plenty of solutions we would like to find a solution which satisfies conditions for integration of our own module.
 Nowadays there exists a number of complex event processing platforms.
-In general these platforms are a set of tools for the support of the preprocessing, processing and prediction of complex events.
+In general these platforms are a set of tools for the support of the preprocessing, processing and predicting of complex events.
 These platforms are designed for processing of data from multiple different sources and primarily focus on processing of moving data streams in real time.
 These data are processed on several levels of abstraction according to the required level of interference.
 The output of the process is pattern recognition, mining of trends and patterns in data and so predicting the flow of next input data.

 Beside these platforms there are other tools supporting complex event processing such as frameworks, libraries, modules, etc. The current CEP tools do not solve identical problems so it depends on what purpose user wants to use these tools.
 Tools for CEP can be divided according to the characteristics of data.
 We would like to focus on tools which are designed for processing of high frequency data.
 These data occur in very small time intervals from multiple sources and in high volume.
 These data can be labeled as high frequency time series, are very variable and it is not possible to process them by using traditional approaches like linear models in statistics.
 They need to be described by nonlinear models.
-CEP has been used for various purposes like fraud detection, algorithmic trading, supply-chain monitoring, network management, traffic monitoring, call monitoring etc. CEP is often used in combination with service-oriented architectures (SOA).
-Information about CEP is based on [12].
+CEP has been used for various purposes like fraud detection, algorithmic trading, supply-chain monitoring, network management, traffic monitoring, call monitoring etc. CEP is often used in combination with serviceoriented architectures (SOA).
+Information about CEP is based on [1].

-A. Outline
+1.1.
+Outline